Wrightlab1/ZoomExpressAPI/README.md

 ### Making Requests
 You can send Get, Post, Patch, and Delete requests to the endpoints listed.
 If any path parameters are required you must provide them.

+### Query Strings
+You can add query strings to the end of hte request path.
+These will be forwarded to the Zoom API

 ### Request Body
 This application forwards the `Body` of the request to the appropriate Zoom endpoint.
 Follow the requirements of the [Zoom API](https://marketplace.zoom.us/docs/api-reference/introduction) to create the `Body` of any request